 Both the Maricopa County TRP and the Valley Metro/Regional Public Transportation Authority (RPTA) provide staff to coordinate the benefits of both the TRP and the Clean Air Campaign.
-The RPTA is a sub-contracted organization that provides training, technical assistance and promotional material to all effected organizations.
-During the past year, 18 training classes were conducted with a total of 505 attendees.
-Training sessions included formal Transportation Coordinator (TC) training, in-house workshops, and webinars.
-In addition, seven months of Transportation Coordinator Association (TCA) meetings were held in six locations.
-In all, 42 meetings were held with 694 in attendance.
-Over 11,000 technical assistance and consultative service contacts were made to Valley organizations.
-Now in its twenty-first year, the Clean Air Campaign continues to maintain a favorable rating by the public.
+The RPTA is a sub-contracted organization that provides training, technical assistance and promotional material to all affected organizations.
+During the past year, 12 training classes were conducted with a total of 191 attendees.
+Training sessions included formal Transportation Coordinator (TC) training, in-house workshops and webinars.
+In all, 42 meetings were held with 494 in attendance.
+Seven webinars were held with a total of 847 in attendance.
+Over 9,400 technical assistance and consultative service contacts were made to Valley organizations.
+Now in its twenty-second year, awareness of the Clean Air Campaign continues to grow with the public.